 --PROJECT AREA--The Living Memorial is internet based and will provide an opportunity for family members and others around the world to access information about the victims.
 The internet portals will be near the World Trade Center site and will serve family members, survivors, others affected by the September 11th attacks, and the thousands of visitors to the site.

-The National September 11 Memorial & Museum continues to incorporate information about the victims of the September 11thattacks.
-This information (including video, photos, and stories) will be incorporated into the Memorial Museum when it opens.
+In the third quarter of 2013, the National September 11 Memorial & Museum continued to incorporate information about the victims of the September 11thattacks.
+This information will be incorporated into the Memorial Museum when it opens.